Edogawa

 Kasairinkai Koeun is a large oceanside park easily accessible via JR's Keiyo Line.
 The park is the location of Tokyo Sea Life Park and the largest ferris wheel (117 meters tall) in Tokyo.

 Tokyo Disneyland was the first Disney resort to be opened outside of America.
-It will celebrate its 25th anniversary on April 15, 2008.
+Its design was based on the original in California and has been open for over 30 years now.
 Tokyo Disneyland places regularly as one of the top three most visited theme parks in the world.

 Tokyo DisneySea opened on September 4, 2001 and is the second park to be built at the Tokyo Disney Resort west of Toyko in Chiba Prefecture.
-It is barely 5 years old but is one of the most visited theme parks in the world.
+Its oceanic theme separates it from its sister park.
+It quickly become one of the most visited theme parks in the world.

 Tokyo Sea Life Park